Embark on a personal leadership growth journey

 Have you ever felt overwhelmed?
 Let down by others?
-Making requests of people and then landing up fixing things yourself afterwards?
+Making requests of people and then landing up fixing things yourself afterward?
 Unable to trust those around you to get things done?
-Learn how to delegate effectively, become more efficient, effective and less overwhelmed with chaos and complexity
+Learn how to delegate effectively, become more efficient, and feel less overwhelmed with chaos and complexity.

-The Centre for Coaching Leadership Conversation – Alignment, is a one-day course run in collaboration with UCT GSB.
-It gives you an understanding on the power and importance of clear requests and promises in making things happen as a leader.
+Alignment and Delegation is a one-day course run in collaboration with UCT GSB.
+It gives you an understanding of the power and importance of clear requests and promises in making things happen as a leader.
 This establishes a defined communication path that fosters an effective and efficient leadership style.

 It forms a part of a series of six Leadership Conversations under the Integral theory and practice approach.

 You will benefit from this course if you are an Executive, Manager, or Emerging Leader willing to sharpen your communication skills and become more effective in the workplace.

 Participants in the Leadership Conversation – Alignment course will gain: